EliaTogni/Univault/Classes/Simulation.md

 The expected value of this Random Variable $\mathbb{E}[X] = \mu$ while its variance $Var[X] = \sigma^2$.

-It is possible to express the Cumulative Distribution Function of this Random Variable in terms of its $\Phi$ function:
+It is possible to express the cumulative distribution function of this Random Variable in terms of its $\Phi$ function:

 $$F(x) = \Phi \Big( \frac{x - \mu}{\sigma^2} \Big)$$